[Above: Shooting the concept video in Wisconsin. Photo: Erika Gilsdorf]

 We Can Help Fund and Shoot Your Stewardship Successes

-The DSC is launching a program to help destinations tell their stories by means of the most rapidly growing and influential medium of all: video.
+The DSC has launched a program to help destinations tell their stories by means of the most rapidly growing and influential medium of all: video.
 The title for the series:

 “The World’s Inspiring Places”

-Our pilot project is on track for release January 28, 2018.
+Our pilot project released January 28, 2018.
 It provides a traveler’s-eye view of the Sierra Gorda in Mexico and of the stewardship success story that has turned this impoverished rural area into a global model for community engagement in conservation and ecotourism.
-In this case, two American millennials—college buddies—serve as our hosts.
-Check out the trailer here:
+In this case, two American Millennials—college buddies—serve as our hosts.
+Check out the brief trailer here:

 Why video?
 Short-form videos now power social media.
 They help tourists make travel decisions.
 They help practitioners learn from each other.
 They help governments learn how and where to find needed methods and expertise.